+- 25. Transformers maintenance and replacement Not applicable - 26.
+Transmission tower maintenance and replacement Not applicable

+27. Undergrounding of electric lines and/or equipment
-- 3.14.
-Transformers maintenance and replacement Not applicable to HWT - 3.15.
-Transmission tower maintenance and replacement Not applicable to HWT - 3.16.
-Undergrounding of electric lines and/or equipment - a) Risk to be mitigated / problem to be addressed: Overhead transmission lines in Tier 3 (Extreme) HFTD are susceptible to failure and can cause fast-spreading wildfires during extreme weather conditions. - b) Initiative selection ("why" engage in activity) include reference to a risk informed analysis on empirical (or projected) impact of initiative in comparison to alternatives: Given the Suncrest Facility's location in a Tier 3 (Extreme) HFTD, HWT has decided to underground the short span of approximately 115 feet of overhead transmission line at

-HORIZONWEST TRANSMISSION the Suncrest Facility, which was included in HWT's 2020 WMP and was approved by the CPUC.
-Given the high voltage of the line (230 kV), insulating the line to reduce wildfire risk is not a viable alternative, and there were no other alternatives to undergrounding that would provide equivalent risk reduction to undergrounding.

-- c) Region prioritization ("where" to engage activity) include reference to a risk informed analysis in allocation of initiative (e.g., veg clearance is done for trees tagged as "highrisk"): N/A. As mentioned above, HWT currently has one operational asset in California, the Suncrest Facility, and thus HWT does not currently operate in more than one region. - d) Progress on initiative (amount spent, regions covered) and plans for next year: HWT expects to commence work on the undergrounding initiative in March 2021.
-While HWT originally planned to underground the 115 feet of overhead span of transmission line at the Suncrest Facility in 2020, HWT was unable to do so due to regulatory delays needed to conduct the work, as documented in HWT's December 11, 2020 Change Order report, which was approved by the WSD on February 8, 2021.
-HWT will continue working with the interconnecting transmission owner to ensure timely undergrounding of the transmission line and plans to complete this work by August 1, 2021.
-The amount spent on this initiative is provided in Attachment B Table 12. - e) Future improvements to initiative: As HWT grows its footprint in California, it will evaluate undergrounding of electric lines and / or equipment at HWT's new assets. - 3.17.
-Updates to grid topology to minimize risk of ignition in HFTDs Not applicable to HWT
+- a) Risk to be mitigated / problem to be addressed: Overhead transmission lines in Tier 3 (Extreme) HFTD are susceptible to failure and can be a source of ignition leading to fast-spreading wildfires during extreme weather conditions. - b) Initiative selection ("why" engage in activity) include reference to a risk informed analysis on empirical (or projected) impact of initiative in comparison to alternatives: Given the Suncrest Facility's location in a Tier 3 (Extreme) HFTD, HWT decided to underground the short span of approximately 115 feet of overhead transmission line at the Suncrest Facility, which was included in HWT's 2020 and 2021 WMP submissions.
+Given the high voltage of the line (230 kV), insulating the line to reduce wildfire risk is not a viable alternative, and there were no other alternatives to undergrounding that would provide an equivalent fire risk reduction. - c) Region prioritization ("where" to engage activity) include reference to a risk informed analysis in allocation of initiative (e.g., veg clearance is done for trees tagged as "highrisk"): N/A. As mentioned above, HWT currently has one operational asset in California, the Suncrest Facility, and thus HWT does not currently operate in more than one region. - d) Progress on initiative (amount spent, regions covered) and plans for next year: While HWT originally planned to underground the 115 feet of overhead span of transmission line at the Suncrest Facility in 2020, HWT was unable to do so due to regulatory delays needed to conduct the work, as documented in HWT's December 11, 2020 Change Order report, which was approved by the WSD on February 8, 2021.
+HWT did complete undergrounding of the transmission line in Q3 2021.
+The amount spent on this initiative is provided in Table 12 of Attachment 3.

+- e) Future improvements to initiative: As HWT grows its footprint in California, it will evaluate undergrounding of electric lines and / or equipment at HWT's new assets. - 28.
+Updates to grid topology to minimize risk of ignition in HFTDs